CadQuery/cadquery/doc/selectors.rst

 CadQuery selector strings allow filtering various types of object lists.
 Most commonly, Edges, Faces, and Vertices are used, but all objects types can be filtered.

-Object lists are created by using the following methods, which each each collect a type of shape:
+Object lists are created by using the following methods, which each collect a type of shape:

     * :py:meth:`cadquery.Workplane.vertices`
     * :py:meth:`cadquery.Workplane.edges`